jon0x0/MediaController/README.md

 This is a media controller to support Thembi Soddell's sound art installation.
 Goals are:
 ###  An external 'outside' button to open the door.
-###  An internal 'user' button to indicate the user is in place and ready to begin, and to abort the experience if the user is uncomfortable continuing the experience.
+###  An internal 'user' button to indicate the user is in place and ready to begin, and to abort the experience if the user is uncomfortable continuing.
 ###  An operator button to assist with aborting the media.
 ###  LEDs on the buttons to indicate functions and status.
 ###  Bright internal RGBW LEDs (here implemented by Adafruit 4W Dotstars) which can be changed to a different color and brightness and controlled as desired.